yguillemot/RaQt_maker/README.md

 Other data, like version number, module and directories names are found in the **GenAuto/config.rakumod** file.

-If new types have been introduced in the white list, there is a good chance that some modifications are needed in the scripts, templates and bits of code residing in **GenAuto/gene**, **GenAuto/gene/template** and **GenAuto/gene/Exceptions**.
+If new types have been introduced in the white list, errors may occur during this step even if STEP 6 was successful.

+If this happens, the generator needs to be modified before to be run again from the STEP 6.

 Issues
 ------

-Currently, the parser looks for Qt classes flagged with **__attribute__((visibility("default")))** in the Qt header code.
+Currently, the parser only looks for Qt classes flagged with **__attribute__((visibility("default")))** in the Qt header code.

 Nevertheless, lot of Qt classes don't have this attribute, are not seen by